 How to get to Moalboal, Cebu

 As Moalboal doesn’t have an airport, you’ll need to fly into the Mactan-Cebu International Airport – the airport nearest to Cebu City.
 It’s one of the busiest airports in the Philippines, with plenty of domestic flights arriving there daily.
-Click here to find the best flight deals to Cebu City with Momondo.
+Click here to find the best flight deals to Cebu City with 12Go Asia.
 From the airport you can either use a bus or taxi to reach Moalboal.

 Bus – The cheapest way to get from Cebu City airport to Moalboal is by bus.
 Unfortunately the buses don’t run directly from the airport, so you’ll have to make your way to the Cebu South Bus Station by taxi.